carlosolarte/Linear-Logic-Prover-in-Maude/README.md

 - <b>translations-ILL.maude</b>: Different translations from LJ sequents into linear logic formulas.

 ## Benchmarks
-The directory TPTP contains several benchmarks resulting from translations of Kleene's intuitionistic theorems into linear logic formulas.
+The directory ```utils``` contains some scripts to execute LLTP files (see [https://github.com/meta-logic/lltp]).
 The file benchmark.txt contains some intuitionistic sequents (see syntax below) that can be translated into lienar logic sequents (translations-ILL.maude).

 ## Examples
 Loading the system: